batuhanbilginn/next13-typescript-husky-prettier-tailwind/README.md

 ## Getting Started

-Just fork this repo and start!
+Just clone this repo and start!